JulianKemmerer/PipelineC/docs/pypeline_guide.md

 `src/tests/pypeline_tests/inst/autofsm_min_area_verify_test.py` does.
 An
 ambiguous or unmatched `SUBSTR` is an error rather than a silent no-op.

+The mux cost is based on **distinct values per port**, not simply the number of operations using the unit.
+If twenty states all feed the same coefficient or the same allocated register into one port, that port is a wire; if they use two values, it is a 2-row mux.
+State-to-row selectors are shared between ports with the same mapping.
+Under sky130, non-overlapping same-type values from different units may also share a register when the real FF saving exceeds the writeback mux cost and the mux still fits the clock budget.

 ### Control path — `--autofsm_ctl`

 Something has to decode the state into "which operand does this unit take",